 - D3.
 Feedback gathering and implementation: Feedback is solicited from a variety of sources about various aspects of the program, including the quality of the course design, content, instruction, support systems, and/or infrastructure; findings are used as basis for improvement.

 The provider exhibits regularly conducted course evaluations which gather input from students and other various constituents who may include teachers, staff, content experts, instructional designers, and outside reviewers.
-Feedback collected may pertain to the quality of the course design, content, instruction, support systems, and infrastructure.
+For any curriculum or course content outsourced from another provider, district programs should disclose the manner by which their district curriculum adoption process addressed the practice of the provider’s ongoing course evaluations.
+Additionally, district programs should disclose how local procedures provide for ongoing evaluation of the general program.

 - D4.
 Provider transparency: Results of regularly conducted evaluations of courses are posted or otherwise noted as available upon request.